 What makes Greenfield International School so impressive can be summarised in the following key points:

 - This is a pioneering school in the delivery of the International Baccalaureate Career-related Programme – the alternative, inclusive and outstanding post-16 curriculum alternative to the IB Diploma, developed by the International Baccalaureate to ensure its through schools can meet the needs, potential and aspirations of all children

 - Greenfield offers full continuity of the International Baccalaureate through all phases.
 It does not need to offer parallel stream alternative curricular alternatives because all four IB programmes are in place and established

 - The school is very inclusive

-- Greenfield invests in qualified, committed and passionate staff with a 1:10 student:teacher ratio according to phase and class (improved from its 1:12 level in 2014-15) recognising the needs of its inclusive intake, and a low 11% turnover in staff telling of Taaleem’s investment in retention and the shared sense of purpose within the school.
+- Greenfield invests in qualified, committed and passionate staff with a 1:10 student:teacher ratio according to phase and class (improved from its 1:12 level in 2014-15) recognising the needs of its inclusive intake.
 All teachers at Greenfield hold a Bachelor’s Degree in Education or equivalent, specialising in the relevant educational field, combined with (usually significantly) more than two years’ qualified teaching experience.

-Greenfield Community school is a Taaleem school, established to provide an all-through, FS – Grade 12 IB education to children between the ages of 4 and 18.
+Greenfield International School is a Taaleem school, established to provide an all-through, FS – Grade 12 IB education to children between the ages of 4 and 18.
 The school provides the slipstream for students in the Children’s Garden Green Community who have priority in placements into Grade 1.

 It is inclusive in its intake and draws exceptional praise from the KHDA for curriculum intervention programmes ensuring that English as an Additional language (EAL) and the learning needs of students with SEND are well met.